Level 1 | Diabetes Fundamentals 2022 | 9+ CEs

 - State how to use ADA Medication algorithm to improve care

 This course is an essential review for anyone in the field of diabetes.
 We highlight the goals of care the American Diabetes Association’s Standards of Medical Care in Diabetes and provide critical teaching points and updates for health care professionals involved in diabetes care and education.
+Strategies on providing a quick and effective foot and lower extremity assessment are also discussed.

 - State 3 determinants of health and how they can impact diabetes self-care.

-- List steps to address prediabetes
+- List steps to address prediabetes.

 - Discuss risk and prevention of hypoglycemia